The second tab in the Import area enables you to import courses into your school.

 The school designated in this field associates courses in your file to the selected school.
 Alternatively, you may add a School column in your file to associate courses to a particular school by selecting Use Import File.

-If you have selected Select Periods in the Grading Period(s) area of this screen, the grading periods listed are the grading periods you’ve created through System Settings > Grade Settings.
-The grading periods you select during this import associate the courses in the file to all selected grading periods.
+If you have selected Select Periods in the Grading Period(s) area of this screen, the grading periods listed are the grading periods you’ve created through School Management: Grade Settings.
+Check the box next to a grading period to associate all the courses in the file to all of the selected grading periods.

-So, if your school's grading periods include one year-long grading period, with semester-long sub-periods, like this:
+So, if your school's grading periods include semester-long grading periods, with sub-periods for each quarter, like this:

-And you can map the file only to the year-long grading period in the Import screen:
+Then, map the file to the year-long grading period in the Import screen:

 Select the XLS or CSV file that contains the course information for import.